AstroPony/KlusQuest/Coding-Standards.md

 Never mutate React state inside Pixi game loop; bridge via a small event bus (RxJS or custom emitter) and props for initial config.

 Use a GameModel (plain TS) for grid logic; Pixi renders from that model.
-Keep logic renderer‑agnostic.
+Keep logic rendererâ€‘agnostic.

-Ensure devicePixelRatio handling for crispness; throttle effects on low‑end devices.
+Ensure devicePixelRatio handling for crispness; throttle effects on lowâ€‘end devices.

 Styling